-“Well,” she thought, “there’s no use bothering them with my problems right now.
+“Well,” she thought, “there’s no use bothering them with this right now.
 It’s probably better if they can continue to focus on Ryan.”

 So, she started cleaning.
-Riana was a fastidious housekeeper, and even though she’d lived in this house for twelve years it still didn’t need a deep cleaning because she cleaned it every week, even the rooms she didn’t use.
+Riana was a fastidious housekeeper, and since she’d live in this house for twelve years it didn’t ever need a deep cleaning.
 The one thing that she hadn’t spent time cleaning was the garage.
 The only thing there, other than her car and garden tools, was a deep workbench along the back wall with cabinets underneath that had things left over from when this had been the builder’s office during construction.

 “Okay,” she thought, “time to get to these cabinets and clean out the stuff the builder left behind.”

-The first cabinet was one that she’d checked into before.
-It had extra floor tiles.
-That was good because if one or more of the tiles in her kitchen or bathrooms was cracked or chipped she had the replacements at hand.
+The first cabinet is one that she’d checked into before.
+I had extra floor tiles.
+That was good because if one of the tiles in her kitchen and bathrooms ever was cracked or chipped she had the replacements at hand.
 “Time to pull these tiles out and see how many there are,” she thought.

 The boxes of tiles were very heavy.
 She had to be careful pulling them out of the cabinet.
 Fortunately, all of the cabinets were at floor level except for about a one-inch drop to the concrete garage floor.
 She decided to remove and stack tiles until the box was light enough for her to pull out.

 After that was done, she peeked inside the cabinet to see what else was there.
 She saw a plastic bag that contained some sort of powder.
 It was heavy, but she was able to pull it out.
-Even though it was unlabeled, she decided it had something to do with the tile because the color was similar to the grout in her kitchen and bathrooms.
+She decided it had something to do with the tile because the color was similar to the grout in her kitchen and bathrooms.

 Now she’d have to get down on her hands and knees to get what was at the back of the cabinet, so she went into the house and brought out an old beach towel that she could fold up to kneel on.
 She also brought a flashlight so she could see what was there.

 “What’s that?” she wondered.
-At the back of the cabinet there was a wire cage like you’d use to transport a small animal, like a kitten or a hamster or something like that.
-She reached in and started removing it but it caught on something.
-It was lightweight so she lifted it and was able to pull it out.
+At the back of the cabinet there was a wire cage like you’d use for a small animal in, like a kitten or a hamster or something like that.
+She reached in and started pulling it out but it caught on something.
+It was lightweight so she lifted it and was able to drag it out.
 It was empty.

 She turned on the flashlight to illuminate the inside of the cabinet.
 There might be something left, maybe what the cage caught on that prevented it from sliding out.

 “What is that?” she mumbled out loud.
 It was something wrapped in cloth.
-She grabbed the edge of the fabric and pulled it out.
+She grabbed the fabric and pulled it out.
 That action caused it to open and the contents were dumped on the garage floor.
 She almost fell back trying to get away from what she found.

-It was a collection of large knives, a hacksaw, and a metal hammer.
-All of these tools looked like they were covered in dried blood.
+It was a collection of large knives, a kind of hacksaw, and a metal hammer.
+All of these tools — no, they were weapons — looked like they were covered in dried blood.
 She immediately realized what she’d uncovered.
-These must be the weapons that the killer had used to murder those two little boys!
+These were the weapons the killer had used to murder those two little boys.

-She shined the flashlight inside the cabinet.
-There was something else at the back.
+There was something else in the back of the cabinet.
 It looked like a man’s wallet.
 She decided to leave it where it was.
 She certainly didn’t want to touch it and leave her fingerprints on it.
-The same with the weapons; she hadn’t touched them, just the edge of the heavy rag they’d been wrapped in.
+The same with the weapons; she hadn’t handled them, just the heavy rag they’d been wrapped in.